 Individual subjects are planned for carefully, in a progressive structure, which is designed to equip our children to be successful learners and positive future members of society, as well as ensuring exciting and relevant activities throughout our school day.
 The principles of Growth Mindset underpin our curriculum and children are supported, encouraged and empowered to take both pride and responsibility for their learning in a nurturing and constructive environment.
 Our aim is to develop independent learners and thinkers who embrace challenge and strive for success.

 Please see individual subjects for long term overviews.
-Further information regarding the curriculum for each term can be found in the class pages on the termly curriculum overviews and within subject knowledge organisers.
+Further specific information regarding each class can be found on the class pages.

 Details of the National Curriculum 2014 taught in schools can be accessed on the link below.